ifarbod/renderware3-flirt/README.md

 # Renderware 3.x FLIRT signatures

+Tested in various versions of GTA San Andreas (RGL, Steam, 1.01, ...) - it can detect and rename up to ~2,500 functions.

 Use this script to apply all *.sig files.
 You can also put them in the `sig` folder in IDA's installation folder, this way, IDA will pick them up for new executables you open.
 (Though I don't recommend this method)

 ```py